 .

 Most windows today come with double glazing.
 They may cost a little more but are well worth the investment.
 Double-glazed windows will keep your home much warmer and reduce noise.
 The Energy Saving Trust says a typical gas-heated home could save up to £160 a year in heating bills with double glazing installed.
 Other benefits include better security with tougher glass than single panes and a gas-filled spacer that absorbs impact force.
 Potential intruders find it much more challenging to break through double-glazed units.
-Many also have high-security locking systems either built in as standard or as optional extras.
+Many also have high-security locking systems built in as standard or optional extras.
 The type of glass can also affect the final price.
 Glass can be standard, toughened, obscured or reflective, all of which can alter the final price.

 When taking measurements for a new window, stick to millimetres (mm).
 Most window manufacturers are based in Europe, where metric sizes rule.
 Where possible, measure the opening from brick to brick on the outside of your property.
 WIndow fitters usually allow an expansion gap of between 5 and 10 mm, depending on the size of your window, to allow room to square the window inside the opening.
 Be aware that installing windows on the first floor or above may cost more as scaffolding may be required.
-And bear in mind that firms will often give a discount on multiple windows, so it can often prove cheaper to have them all done at once rather than one at a time.
+Bear in mind that firms will often give a discount on multiple windows, so it can often prove cheaper to have them all done at once rather than one at a time.

 More on windows